ONSdigital/dp-compose/v2/stacks/legacy-core-publishing/README.md

     COMPOSE_FILE=core-deps.yml:core.yml
      ```

-   To add the caching servies for scheduled publications, you can set the `COMPOSE_FILE` and `scheduled_publishing_enabled` as follows:
+   To add the caching services for scheduled publications, you can set the `COMPOSE_FILE` and `scheduled_publishing_enabled` as follows:

    ```shell
    COMPOSE_FILE=core-deps.yml:core.yml:cache.yml